syncfusion-content/typescript-docs/TypeScript/PivotChart/Chart-Types.md

 {% endhighlight %}

-The following screenshot displays a **Step Area Chart**.
+The following screenshot displays **step area chart**:

 ![](Chart-Types_images/Chart-Types_img11.png)

-## Spline Area Chart
+## Spline area chart

-**Spline Area** chart is similar to Area Chart with the difference in which the data points of a series are connected.
-It connects each series of points by a smooth **spline curve**.
+The **spline area** chart is similar to the area chart, but differs by connecting data points in a series.
+This connects each series of points by a smooth **spline curve**.

 {% highlight html %}